Action principles: General relativity

-contained a relativistically invariant volume element $\sqrt{-g} \, \mathrm{d}^4x$ and the Ricci scalar curvature $R$.
-The scale factor $\kappa$ is the Einstein gravitational constant.
+contained a relativistically invariant volume element √−g d^{4}x and the Ricci scalar curvature R. The scale factor $\kappa$ is the Einstein gravitational constant.

 Other applications

 The action principle is so central in modern physics and mathematics that it is widely applied including in thermodynamics, fluid mechanics, the theory of relativity, quantum mechanics, particle physics, and string theory.

 History

 The action principle is preceded by earlier ideas in optics.
 In ancient Greece, Euclid wrote in his Catoptrica that, for the path of light reflecting from a mirror, the angle of incidence equals the angle of reflection.
 Hero of Alexandria later showed that this path has the shortest length and least time.